 These sharks are believed to have swum in all of the world’s oceans during their time on earth.
 While there are no extant relatives, the helicoprion is believed to be a relative to the Edestus.

 The Stethacanthus was a part of the shark-like genus Holocephalian, a primitive form of fish and early modern shark ancestor.
-These creatures lived between the Late Denovian period to the Early Carboniferous epoch, between 420 and 324 million years ago.
+These creatures lived between the Late Denovian period to the Early Carboniferous epoch, about 390 to 320 million years ago.

 This shark is considered by scientists to be the first “true” shark.
-The sharks were covered in scales, and it had a small patch along the edges of its fins.
+The sharks were covered in scales, and they had a small patch along the edges of their fins.
 They were about 5.9 feet in length, and they had little mouths and smooth-edged teeth, which were suited for grasping, tearing, and chewing.

 The McMurdodus is considered the earliest known modern shark, which lived in the middle of the Devonian period about 390 million years ago.
 The classification is based on the tooth enamelooid, meaning it is more closely related to modern sharks than other extinct species.